YOUR WINDJAMMER HOSTS

 Creator of all Things Grease & Metal

-leading him to work on the ocean in a bigger capacity, one with more money and a horizon farther away.
+leading him to work on the ocean in a bigger capacity as 3rd engineer onboard RV Atlantis.
 Sawyer is a huge part of our maintenance crew as he is often the one crafting something new or welding something old for Mary Day.
-A proud Kinglet, he too shares his passion for caretaking others.
+A proud Kinglet, he too shares his passion for caretaking for others.